DigitalPublishingToolkit/Money-Lab-Reader/docs/1_1-Hart_Keith.md

 fantasy or at worst a threat.
 We need to build an infrastructure of money adequate to humanity’s common needs, although this agenda seems impossibly remote right now.
-One move in this direction goes by the name of ‘alter-globalization‘ and the idea of a human economy offers a bridge to that movement.[^12]
+One move in this direction goes by the name of ‘alter-globalization’ and the idea of a human economy offers a bridge to that movement.[^12]

 ## Money in a Human Economy